 Learn the materials of the homewares you’re buying.
 Each piece in your kitchen or home is designed for a specific task in cooking, preparing meals, and eating.
 That is why these utensils and tools are made up of different materials, having advantages and disadvantages.

-For example, glass is ideal for baking but not practical on surface or top cooking.
+For example, glass is ideal for baking but not practical on the surface or top cooking.
 The other material is cast iron, which can be undeniably sturdy but must be kept experienced to prevent rust.
 You can rub salad oil with no salt or shortening inside and out and let it dry.
 Before using, remember to wash it with soap but not detergent.

 If you don’t think you have extra time to shine your kitchenwares every night to keep them looking good, you may want to reconsider buying copper and cast iron materials.
 While stainless steel is more expensive than these two, many prefer it since it’s low-maintenance.
 You do not have to pamper the fragile coat to stop peeling or season to avoid rust.